 This something else can be understood by constraining a rigid body so that it won’t be having any translational motion.
 We can fix it along a straight line (axis of rotation) and the only kind of motion it can display is rotation.
 For example, in a ceiling fan or a potter’s wheel.

-Rotation: When a rigid body is about a fixed axis, every particle of the body moves in a circular motion, and it lies in a plane perpendicular to the axis having its centre on the axis, it is called rotation.
+Rotation: When a rigid body is about a fixed axis, every particle of the body moves in a circular motion, and it lies in a plane perpendicular to the axis having its center on the axis, it is called rotation.

 The formulas for the following terms are known in this topic-

-Position vector of center of mass
+The position vector of the center of mass

-In coordinate system
+In the coordinate system

-Velocity of Center of mass
+The velocity of the Center of mass

 Momentum conservation in Centre of Mass motion